-In Bristol the council needs six weeks to process applications, and most other councils have a similar timeframe.
-In Hackney there are four applications deadlines each year (the last for 2014 is 1 July).
+In Bristol the council needs eight weeks to process applications, and most other councils have a similar timeframe.
+In Hackney there are four applications deadlines each year.
 Our general advice is that it can take about three months to get something started.
 Once you have worked out how often you will be closing, how much of the street and got others on board, you will need to go through the formal application process.

 In Bristol, the council provide a standard ‘consultation letter’ for you to photocopy and put through all the doors on your the street.
 If your council doesn’t provide this, we would still recommend doing this as a way to make sure everyone feels consulted – you are welcome to use or adapt this template consultation letter.
 We would also recommend adding a friendly note to neighbours to go with the formal consultation.
 There is an example here.

 Each local authority will have a slightly different process.
 You will need to search our map to find out where your local council is up to and who to contact.
 If there is not a policy in place or the council does not have a process that would allow you to play out, contact us for advice.